Journeyman-dev/ShogunRP-Source/README.md

 There are also over 100 different open source packages, commonly refeered to by the community as OSPs, which are as follows:

-- Vornne and others - Credit goes to the creators of PW mod.
+- Vornne and others - Credit goes to the creators of Persistent World mod.
 View all of them here:
   - Laszlo: inspiration from the early versions of PW, discussion of ideas, and testing.
   - Vornne: main developer for the version of Persistent World used to make ShogunRP.
   - Joss: converting native armour textures to heraldic format, some new meshes, and testing.